Dem rivals rebuke Biden for not backing abortion rule repeal

 Abortion rights supporters also condemned the Hyde Amendment on Wednesday.

-"To support the Hyde Amendment is to block people — particularly women of color and women with low incomes — from accessing safe, legal abortion," Kelley Robinson, executive director of the Planned Parenthood Action Fund, said in a statement.
-"As abortion access is being restricted and pushed out of reach in states around the country, it is unacceptable for a candidate to support policies that further restrict abortion."
+"As abortion access is being restricted and pushed out of reach in states around the country, it is unacceptable for a candidate to support policies that further restrict abortion," Kelley Robinson, executive director of the Planned Parenthood Action Fund, said in a statement.

 Ilyse Hogue, president of NARAL Pro-Choice America, said Biden's position "further endangers women and families already facing enormous hurdles and creates two classes of rights for people in this country, which is inherently undemocratic."

+California Democratic Sen. Dianne Feinstein said in an interview, "I respect Joe.
+I just disagree."
+She said it wouldn't affect her support, but she planned to raise the issue with him: "Oh, yeah.
+We'll talk about it.
+No question."

-Sen. Mazie Hirono, a Hawaii Democrat, said in an interview Wednesday that she was "very disappointed" in Biden's position and urged Democratic presidential candidates to "come together" in full support of abortion rights.
+Hawaii Democratic Sen. Mazie Hirono went further, saying she was "very disappointed" in Biden's position and urged Democratic presidential candidates to "come together" in full support of abortion rights.

 "This is why there are going to be a lot of women and others who are going to be asking Biden, 'Where exactly are you on the issue of a woman's right to choose?'"
 Hirono said.

 Barrow reported from Atlanta.
-Associated Press writers Elana Schor and Zeke Miller in Washington, Errin Haines Whack in Philadelphia, Hunter Woodall in Manchester, N.H. , and Nicholas Riccardi in Denver contributed to this report.
+Associated Press writers Elana Schor and Zeke Miller in Washington, Errin Haines Whack in Philadelphia, Hunter Woodall in Manchester, N.H., and Nicholas Riccardi in Denver contributed to this report.